mrchrisster/mister_cdi_vcd_creator/README.md

 - **Bridge Files:** Automatically fetches the required "Green Book/White Book" bridge files.
 - **Format detection:** PAL / NTSC
 - **Multiple output formats:** bin/cue and chd support
+- **Auto center crop:** All 16:9 files will be auto cropped to 4:3.
+(You will lose the left and right side)

 ## Prerequisites
 - **macOS:** Homebrew installed.